sparanoid/almace-scaffolding/README.md

 - You should also change `favicon.ico` and `apple-touch-icon.png` to yours.
 - Customize your site using `custom.less`.
 - Some tasks in `Gruntfile.coffee` are not used in this project, they're copied from my own [website](https://github.com/sparanoid/sparanoid.com), I'll keep them untouched in case you need these.
-- Please keep the credit in template file, thanks.
+- Please keep the credits in template file, thanks.

 ## Demo